 3) Middle school students who read only five to six books over the summer don’t suffer from that summer reading loss. (“Summer Reading and the Ethnic Achievement Gap“)

 Those three important studies are enough for me to wonder how we get kids reading during summer months.
 I’m hopeful that you and your colleagues will spend some time over the next couple of weeks talking about this important issue.
-Be sure to mark your calendar for May 18 at 8 pm ET when Kelly Gallagher and Donalyn Miller host a Twitter chat about this topic.

 In the meantime, here are my four guidelines for summer reading.
 These are my thoughts, my parameters, created with my biases, my hopes, my ideas.
 All of us want to do far more than boost reading achievement with summer reading.
 We want to boost reading enjoyment.
 I hope this short list acts as a springboard for discussion in your own school as you and your colleagues think about how to encourage summer reading that’s mostly about developing a love of reading.